Sustainable Investing and the Cross-Section of Returns and Maximum Drawdown: Empirical Study

 \subsubsection{Performance}

-In figure \ref{fig:mae_lin_noESG}, we report $MAE$ and $CCC$ measures for all the stocks, and for the the top and bottom quartiles by market capitalization.
-The best performance was achieved by MLP ($MAE = 14.21\%$ and $CCC = 51.28\%$), followed by XGBoost ($14.27\%$ and $CCC = 48.28\%$).
-The values of $MAE$ are relatively close from one model to another, while we notice a bigger gap in $CCC$ measure across different models\footnote{For the case of one-year excess returns, $MAE$ is large because of the high noise to signal ratio.
-Looking at the concordance measure $CCC$, we find that non-linear models slightly outperform linear ones.
-Random forest has the best performance ($9.9\%$), followed by XGBoost($8.86\%$), MLP ($7.78\%$) PLS ($8.01\%$), PCR ($7.5\%$) and OLS ($7.74\%$).}.
+In Figure \ref{fig:tau_noESG_ret}, we report the MSE and average Kendall correlation for all the stocks, and the largest and smallest 1000 stocks by market value.
+XGBoost achieved the best correlation performance ($9.56\%$), while MLP achieved the smallest MSE (0.244).
+RF and PCR are slightly below other models.
+Overall, the values of the performance measures are very close from one model to another.

-The previous results are aggregated over the entire sample period, and they do not inform us about when the models perform poorly and when they gave a sound estimation.
-To investigate this question, we calculate the performance measures over the cross-section for each date of the training period, leading to a time series of out-of-sample performance metrics.
-The results are shown in Figure \ref{fig:models_vs_time_noESG}.
-Without exception, all models performed poorly during the 2008 financial crisis.
-While the $MAE$ more than doubled relative to its usual values, $CCC$ remained positive (slightly above $17\%$).
-This value indicates that, despite the poor performance, the concordance between the predicted and realized maximum drawdown is persistent.
-To inspect this claim further, we divide our stocks for each date into 10 quantiles based on their predicted maximum drawdown.
-We then plot the empirical distributions of the stocks' realized drawdown\footnote{Similar to maximum drawdown, the period around the 2008 crisis is where the performance is the poorest for all the models. $CCC$ reaches negative values, while $MAE$ attains $90\%$.
-In mild market conditions, the value of $CCC$ varies around $15\%$, reaching $24\%$ around March 2015, while $MAE$ varies around $35\%$.
-Tree-based models exhibit a slightly better performance than other models.}.
+The previous results are aggregated over the entire test period, and they do not inform us about when the models performed poorly and when they gave a sound estimation.
+Also, because the MSE is less informative regarding the impact on investment strategies, we focus on the cross-sectional correlation for each date of the test period, leading to a time series of out-of-sample Kendall correlation.
+The results are shown in Figure \ref{fig:models_vs_time_noESG_ret}.
+All models performed poorly during 2003 and the 2008 financial crisis without exception.
+The cross-sectional Kendall correlation reached its minimum (around $-20\%$) in both periods, which suggests that the models would have failed to provide a useful signal for investors.
+To inspect this claim further, we divide our stocks for each date into five quintiles based on their predicted maximum drawdown.
+We then plot the empirical distributions of the stocks' realized drawdown.